 b.
-Dispute Resolution (722(g)(1)(C)) of the McKinney-Vento Act): Describe procedures for the prompt resolution of disputes regarding the educational placement of homeless children and youth.
+Dispute Resolution (722(g)(1)(C) of the McKinney-Vento Act): Describe procedures for the prompt resolution of disputes regarding the educational placement of homeless children and youth.

 If a dispute arises over school eligibility, selection, or enrollment, the child or youth must be immediately enrolled in the school in which the child or youth is seeking enrollment, pending resolution of the dispute (PL 107-110, Section 722(g)(3)(E)).
 Enrollment is defined as "attending classes and participating fully in school activities."
 It is critical that students not be kept out of school.
-The school must refer the student's parent or guardian, or the unaccompanied youth him or herself to the LEA's homeless liaison to carry out the dispute resolution process as expeditiously as possible.
-The LEA must provide the parent, guardian, or unaccompanied youth with a written explanation of the LEA's decision regarding eligibility, school selection, or enrollment and the parent's, guardian's, or unaccompanied youth's right to appeal that decision [PL 107-110, §722(g)(3)(E)(ii)].
+The school must refer the student's parent, or guardian, or the unaccompanied youth him or herself to the LEA's homeless liaison to carry out the dispute resolution process as expeditiously as possible.
+The homeless liaison must ensure that the dispute resolution process is also followed for unaccompanied youth.
+The LEA must provide the parent, guardian, or unaccompanied youth with a written explanation of the school's-LEA's decision regarding eligibility, school selection, or enrollment and the parent's, or guardian's, or unaccompanied youth's right to appeal that decision [PL 107-110, §722(g)(3)(E)(ii)].
 The written explanation shall be complete, as brief as possible, simply stated, and provided in a language that the parent, guardian, or unaccompanied youth can understand.

-Each LEA must have a written process that allows for an additional appeal at the LEA level of the decision regarding the eligibility, school selection, or enrollment of the homeless child or youth.
+The written explanation shall be complete, as brief as possible, simply stated, and provided in a language that the parent, guardian, or unaccompanied youth can understand.
+Each local school board LEA must have a local rule for concerned parties to resolve any disputes in regards to providing public education to a homeless child.
+The local rule must provide for not less than two levels of appeal at the LEA level.
+If the dispute remains unresolved at the LEA level or is appealed, then the parent may request a review of the dispute by GaDOE's Federal Programs director. written process that allows for an additional appeal at the LEA level of the decision regarding the eligibility, school selection, or enrollment of the homeless child or youth.
 If after this additional appeal the decision remains the same, then the written process must further allow the parent, guardian, or unaccompanied youth to submit a written request to the GaDOE for review of the decision by the GaDOE's Federal Programs director or his or her designee.
 The child or youth must continue to remain in the school in which the child or youth is seeking enrollment while the GaDOE's review is completed.